greit0n/movie-library/README.md

 ## Client

-To start the client go to the `mern_setup_client` folder and run the following command:
+To start the client go to the `client` folder and run the following command:

 -   `npm start`